Enable Multi-Site on Ryax

 kubectl apply -f ./secrets

-Now that we have the configuration and a secure connection with the credentials.
-We will use Helm to install the latest Worker release with:
+• Now that we have the configuration and a secure connection with the credentials we will use Helm to install the latest Ryax Worker:

 That’s it!
-Once the worker is up and running, you should see a new site available in UI, in the workflow edition, in the Deploy tab of each action.
-Now you just have to select the KUBERNETES site in the Deploy configuration to tell Ryax to execute your Action there on the next run.
+Once the worker is up and running, you should see a new site available in UI, while editing the workflow in the Deploy tab for each action (might need to refresh if the workflow was already open on edit mode).

 Trouble Shooting